teejo75/docker-apt-cacher-ng/README.md

 ## Dockerized apt-cacher-ng

-Exactly what it says.
-The image is based on Debian-slim and should cache most apt repositories, including https.

-This image provides access to the full /etc/apt-cacher-ng folder as well as the cache folder, just mount the appropriate volumes.
+This image is based on Debian-slim and should cache most apt repositories, including https.
+It provides access to the full `/etc/apt-cacher-ng` folder as well as the cache folder.
+Just mount the appropriate volumes.

 Use the following simple `docker-compose.yml` to bring the service up.